MJKWoolnough/httpwrap/README.md

 }
 ```

-HeaderWriter is an interface for the WriteHeader method of the ResponseWriter.
+HeaderWriter is an interface for the WriteHeader method of the ResponseWriter
-interface
+interface.

 #### type Headers